EthGlobalTaipei/VaultAI/README.md

 # Project Overview
-* The [chatDeFi.app](http://chatDeFi.app) AI agent democratizes DeFi by enabling _*anyone*_ to create and execute DeFi investment strategies by simply typing in their desired strategy into our chatbot interface.
+* The [chatDeFi.app](http://chatDeFi.app) AI agent democratizes DeFi by enabling _*anyone*_ to create and execute DeFi investment strategies by simply typing in their desired DeFi investment strategy using plain English into a simple chatbot interface.
 Our AI agent will then execute the user's desired DeFi strategy automatically.

 # Polygon Deployment